marc-ed-raffalli/declarative-test-structure-generator/README.md

 }
 ```

-As of version 1, it no longer packs any specific test framework.
+As of version 1, the API has been refactored to be standalone, it no longer packs any specific test framework.
-The API needs to be mapped using pre-built or custom mappers.
+The API needs to be mapped using pre-built or custom mappers (see [documentation][projectPage]).

 ## Installation